devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-4.md

 The `describe()` function is an essential tool in Pandas for quickly obtaining a statistical summary of numeric columns in a DataFrame.
 It helps analysts understand the distribution and key statistics of their data at a glance, making it easier to identify trends and anomalies before conducting more detailed analyses or visualizations.

-## 8) Demonstrate how to calculate summary statistics (e.g., mean, count, sum) for each group in a Pandas DataFrame using a real-world example dataset.
+## <mark> 8) Demonstrate how to calculate summary statistics (e.g., mean, count, sum) for each group in a Pandas DataFrame using a real-world example dataset. </mark>

 To calculate summary statistics such as mean, count, and sum for each group in a Pandas DataFrame, you can utilize the `groupby()` method in combination with the `agg()` function.
 This allows you to group your data by one or more columns and apply various aggregation functions to summarize the data effectively.